 Where to Stay in Tulsa

-People go to Tulsa for its history, architecture, and Oklahoma day trips from Tulsa.
-It’s a great base for adventures along Route 66, natural attractions, and towns with significance to the local Native American tribes.
+That’s true even if you plan some time on the road away from the town.
+Tulsa is a great base for adventures along Route 66, natural attractions, and towns with significance to the the region’s Native American tribes.

 Interested in more adventures in the South?
 Check these out: